klaytn/kips/KIPs/kip-draft_kgp6.md

 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Klaytn platforms (klaytn). -->

 The proposed smart contract will be implemented in Solidity and will be compatible with the Ethereum Virtual Machine (EVM).
-The smart contract will use the `@klaytn/contracts` Ownable contract to restrict access to certain functions to the owner of the contract.
+The smart contract will use Ownable contract to restrict access to certain functions to the owner of the contract.

 The smart contract will have the following features: